15 Best ABM Software Platforms of 2026

 • Account and contact data coverage: Database depth, verification methodology, and global reach

-• Orchestration depth: Ability to automate multi-channel, multi-step campaigns triggered by account behavior
+• Orchestration depth: Ability to automate multi-channel, multi-step campaigns triggered by account behavior, including website personalization for target accounts

 • CRM and MAP integration quality: Native connectors, bidirectional sync, and field mapping flexibility